aaronsheldon/markov-lie-frechet/README.md

 * Representations of the second Frechet derivative of the exponential map
 * Multivariable Pade approximation of the second Frechet derivative of the exponential map
 * Construction of a Newton-Raphson method for maximum likelihood estimation of the generator of a continuous Markov process
+* Projection maps in the computation of first passage time distributions
 * Application to survival data in continuing care settings